 5. Silo Top Problems

-- Negative Pressure Control: Maintain the negative pressure of the dust collector on top of the silo within a reasonable range to prevent caking.
+- Negative pressure control: keep the negative pressure of the bin top dust collector within a reasonable range to prevent agglomeration.

 6. Silo Interior Problems